 SAML authentication offers several advantages.
 By using SAML you can:

-- Take full control of user management: When users leave your organization and are deprovisioned centrally, they are automatically denied access to Edge.
+- Take full control of user management: Connect your company's SAML server to Edge.
+When users leave your organization and are deprovisioned centrally, they are automatically denied access to Edge.

-- Control how users authenticate to access Edge: You can choose different authentication types for different Edge organizations.
+- Control how users authenticate to access Edge: Select different authentication types for your Edge organizations.